Jim Rickards, a legendary gold expert, suggests that YOU MIGHT NOT BE ABLE TO BUY GOLD AT ANY PRICE sometime in the future!!

 So not only do we have Eurodollars, we have Euroyen, and we have Euro euros.
 The money supply has grown exponentially since we have been off the gold standard since 1971.

-I know this is just blowing your mind right now, but to get a grasp on how huge this system actually is and how large the world money supply is outside of what we know, let's look at the derivatives market, which is over one quadrillion.
+I know this is just blowing your mind right now, but to grasp how huge this system is and how large the world money supply is outside of what we know, let's look at the derivatives market, which is over one quadrillion.

 But coming back here, we look at this $100K per ounce price, and you could very easily see how this could be way, way too low, especially when we remember the mistake that Churchill made in 1925, where he mispriced gold too low and it was one of the catalysts of the Great Depression.

-Obviously the powers that be will want to avoid that like the plague.
-So if they're going to err on pricing gold, they're going to err on pricing it too high, as opposed to too low.
+The powers that be will obviously want to avoid the gold standard like the plague.
+So if they're going to error on pricing gold, they're going to error on pricing it too high instead of too low.